andy-9/learning/AWS/developer_associate.md

   - Routing based on hostname in URL (one.example.com & other.example.com)
   - Routing based on Query String, Headers (example.com/users?id=123&order=false)
 ![img.png](images/alb_http_traffic.png)
+  - In general: ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings.
+But NOT the client's location.
-* ALB are a great fit for micro services & container-based application (example: Docker & Amazon ECS)
+* ALB are a great fit for microservices & container-based application (example: Docker & Amazon ECS)
 * Has a port mapping feature to redirect to a dynamic port in ECS
 * In comparison, we’d need multiple Classic Load Balancer per application